Try FlashBoot for 99% Bootability!

 'A required CD/DVD drive device driver is missing' (Windows Vista/7/8/10 install ISOs)

-This error message normally is seen if your E2B USB drive is not a 'Removable' drive or you are booting Windows Vista/7 from a USB 3.0 USB port or a USB driver is missing.
+This error message normally is seen if your E2B USB drive is not a 'Removable' drive or you are booting Windows Vista/7 from a USB 3.0 USB port.
+Even if you are using a USB 2.0 port, it may be that Windows does not contain the correct drivers for the USB controller chip if it is a modern PC/notebook.

 For Windows 10 TH2 (1511) ISOs, please update your E2B USB drive to the latest version of E2B.